learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ```

 This always works, and is perfectly adequate a lot of the time.
 However, for
-those times when our needs may be more complex, JavaScript provides several helpful
+those times when our needs may be more complex, JavaScript provides several
-tools for handling parameters and arguments that can make our code more flexible
+helpful tools that can make handling of parameters and arguments more flexible
 and efficient: default values, the `rest` parameter and the `spread` operator.
 We will learn how to use all three in this lesson.